MeetKothari/MeetKothari/README.md

 # Hi there, I'm Meet!

-- 🌱 I’m currently learning: AWS!
+- 🌱 I’m currently learning: JavaScript!
-- 🥅 2022 Goals: Learn more about HTML.
+- 🥅 2022 Goals: Learn more about APIs, React, and Django.
 - 🔭 This page is a WIP.

 ### Connect with me: